 I knew I couldn’t miss a chance to climb a big peak while we were in Huaraz, Peru, even if I am a bit out of practice.

-I decided to go on a guided trip up Yanapaccha, a steep, more technical climb that requires the use of two ice tools to reach the top of it’s nearly 18,000 foot summit.
+I decided to go on a guided trip mountain climbing in Peru as we set out up Yanapaccha, a steep, more technical climb that requires the use of two ice tools to reach the top of it’s nearly 18,000 foot summit.

 The climbing was incredible, and we successfully made the summit despite the lousy weather (it had been clear here pretty much every single day except summit day), and this was the summit shot we got:

 But regardless, it was an awesome climb with good company.
 I’d fully recommend the team over at Andean Kingdom, if you’re ever looking for a climbing guide in the Cordillera Blanca.

 What?
 It sounds like I’m speaking another language.
 Those are both parts of Huascaran National Park.
 Pastoruri is an amazing glacier over a high alpine lake.
 Just check out that view:

 But if you want to see it with your own eyes, you better hurry because it is melting rapidly due to climate change.